Image of Golf Wears

 After playing in bad weather, do not put your cold gloves on a radiator.
 The heat the radiator generates will harden the leather.
 Let those gloves dry naturally.

-5. Driver Fitting
+5. Utilize a Driver Fitting or Check-Up

-If you have out of love with a driver you recently purchased, it would be ingenious of you to pay your professional a visit to get a retrospective fitting.
+If you have out of love with a driver you recently purchased, it would be ingenious of you to pay your professional a visit to get a retrospective fitting .
 You could have tinkered with the setup – maybe the lie or loft.

-6. Balls
+6. Designate Practice Balls

 It is logical to practice your short game with the balls you usually use on the course.

 Don’t practice with new balls; have at least three balls specifically set aside for honing your game.
-Let the fresh set of balls be for that special game.
+Let the fresh set of balls be for that special game. **This preserves the pristine condition of your premium competition balls, ensuring better feel and performance when it counts.**

-7. Golf Shoes
+7. Golf Shoe Maintenance

 The best tip for maintaining your best golf shoes should be doing a quick clean using baby wipes after every round.
 Same as gloves, let your shoes dry naturally when they get wet.
 Avoid placing them on a radiator.